 How it Works

-The DASH diet helps you eat nutritious foods that fill you up without filling you out.
+The DASH diet helps you eat nutritious foods.

 This is not just a traditional low-salt diet.
-The DASH diet emphasizes foods high in calcium, potassium, and magnesium, which, when combined, help lower blood pressure.
+The DASH diet emphasizes foods high in calcium, potassium, and magnesium, and fiber, which, when combined, help lower blood pressure.

 To follow the DASH diet for weight loss, you eat plenty of: